httpwg/http-extensions/draft-ietf-httpbis-cache-header.md

 : The cache did not contain any responses that matched the request URI.

 vary-miss:
-: The cache contained a response that matched the request URI, but it could not select a response based upon this request's headers and stored Vary headers.
+: The cache contained a response that matched the request URI, but it could not select a response based upon this request's header fields and stored Vary header fields.

 miss:
 : The cache did not contain any responses that could be used to satisfy this request (to be used when an implementation cannot distinguish between uri-miss and vary-miss).